-When it comes to sharing files, most people tend to use cloud solutions, such as Google Drive, OneDrive, DropBox, and alike.
+When it comes to file sharing, most people tend to use cloud solutions, such as Google Drive, OneDrive, DropBox, and the like.

-Is Telegram messenger secure?
+Is Signal messenger app secure?
 Is it more secure than WhatsApp?

 Of course, wherever multiple apps are doing the same thing, there is bound to be a rivalry.

-WhatsApp also allows you to send secure messages, delete them whenever you wish, and it also has a web version.
+Sure, WhatsApp and Facebook Messenger are end-to-end encrypted also allow you to send secure messages, delete them whenever you wish, and it also has a web version.

 What is end-to-end encryption in Facebook and WhatsApp?

 As you probably know, encryption is one of the most effective ways to ensure your data security and this is the case with the security of your chats and messaging.

 With end-to-end encryption, data is supposed to be secure the entire time, and only the sender and the recipient should be able to see what is sent.

 Reading encrypted files requires access to a secret authentication key, or password, which allows you to decrypt messages.
 Of course, messaging apps do it all automatically, and you send and receive text or files without having to decode them manually.